dart-archive/rpc/README.md

 ###### Response (return value)

 A method must always return a response.
-The response can be either a class or a future of the class.
+The response can be either an instance of a class or a future of the instance.
 In the case where a method has no response the predefined VoidMessage class should be returned.